The Supreme Court of India.

 The case arose out of the High Court's order of May 5, 2025, which rejected a plea for quashing criminal proceedings pending before the court of Additional Chief Judicial Magistrate-I, Kanpur Nagar for a balance payment of goods supplied to accused M/s Shikhar Chemicals.

-The court had noted the case of the complainant was plain and simple.
+The court had noted the case of the complainant, was plain and simple.
 He claimed to be an unpaid seller.
-He delivered goods in the form of thread to the petitioner worth Rs 52,34,385, out of which an amount of Rs 47,75,000 was paid.
-However, the balance amount was not paid.
+He delivered goods in the form of thread to the petitioner worth Rs 52,34,385, out of which an amount of Rs 47,75,000.
+However, the balance amount has not been paid, till this date.
 He tried to lodge an FIR but the police declined it due to civil nature of the dispute.

-The Magistrate unfortunately remained unmindful of the fact despite the complainant’s own admission that the case was one of sale of goods and recovery of some balance amount, the bench said.
+The Magistrate unfortunately remained unmindful of the fact that even as per the complainant’s own say the case is one of sale of goods and recovery of some balance amount, the bench said.

 The court, however, said it was not surprised with the Magistrate exhibiting a complete ignorance of law but the most disturbing part of the case was the manner in which the High Court dealt with quashing petition.